-The NFL will utilize a primetime flexible scheduling element for the 2015 season on Sundays in Weeks 5-17.
+The NFL will utilize a primetime flexible scheduling element for the 2016 season on Sundays in Weeks 5-15 and 17.
 Flexible scheduling ensures quality matchups on Sunday nights throughout the season and gives surprise teams a chance to play their way into primetime.

-During Weeks 5-10, flexible scheduling can be used in no more than two weeks by shifting a Sunday afternoon game into primetime and moving the Sunday night game to an afternoon start time.
-In Weeks 11-17, any Sunday night game can be flexed.
+During Weeks 5-9, flexible scheduling can be used in no more than two weeks by shifting a Sunday afternoon game into primetime and moving the Sunday night game to an afternoon start time.
+In Weeks 10-15 and 17, any Sunday night game can be flexed.

 Only Sunday afternoon games may be changed, and flexible scheduling does not apply to games on Thursday, Saturday or Monday nights.
-As a result, Panthers' games versus Indianapolis on Nov.
-2 and at Dallas on Nov.
-26 cannot be flexed.
+As a result, Panthers' games versus Tampa Bay on Oct.
+10, versus New Orleans on Nov.
+17 and at Washington on Dec.
+19 cannot be flexed.
 However, Sunday afternoon games can still be moved between 1:00 and 4:05 or 4:25 p.m.
 ET.

 Also, a select number of games can be "cross-flexed," moving between CBS and FOX to bring potentially under-distributed games to wider audiences.